xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 ## Implicit intrinsic calls
 Associating two values like `3/2 "fif"` invokes intrinsic behavior between the interval `3/2` and the string `"fif"` resulting in an interval with the value 3/2 and the label "fif".

 Semantics of the expression `left right` follow this matrix depending on the types of the operands.
 Booleans are converted to `0` or `1` and follow interval semantics.
 Question marks indicate undefined behavior.
-Exclamation marks indicate that previous behavior has been depracated.
+Exclamation marks indicate that previous behavior has been deprecated.
 | left↓ right→ | Niente        | String        | Color         | Interval       | Val            | Basis         | Function      |
 | ------------ | ------------- | ------------- | ------------- | -------------- | -------------- | ------------- | ------------- |
 | **Niente**   | ?             | ?             | ?             | bleach         | ?              | ?             | `right(left)` |